ymath-io/ymath.io/content/courses/floating-point/index.md.md

 But what if we wanted to represent even smaller and larger positive numbers?
 On the order of $10^{-10}$ and $10^{10}$?
 We'd need a different denominator or a larger integer type.
 It becomes impractical fast; an analogous $64$-bit system would not be able to store such a range.
 And the larger the size, the more inefficient to compute.
 Increasing accuracy to allow for smaller positive numbers *near zero* means having that same accuracy *everywhere*.

 If a uniform accuracy is desired, then fixed-point is your friend.
 But most mathematical operations are more sensitive to small changes in small numbers than small changes in large numbers.
 Dividing $1$ by $0.001$ vs. by $0.002$ is a big difference, while dividing by $256$ vs. by $256.001$ is often negligible.
 The solution is floating-point numbers, whose selling point is their ability to have accuracy that varies throughout their range.
-The *double* type
+The double-precision floating-point type takes up $64$ bits, but can represent both the number $2^{-1074}$ and $2

 [^1]: Unsigned integers store positive values only

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTcwNjMyOTIxMiwtMzA4MTg3MTY1LDY4Nj
+eyJoaXN0b3J5IjpbLTExMDI4MDk0MjMsLTMwODE4NzE2NSw2OD
-Y5NTE5NF19
+Y2OTUxOTRdfQ==
 -->